oskarjohansson/Elita-electrical-system/README.md

 > A short background of the project.

-A newly bought sailboat, *Elita*, has a relative good electrical system, but with poorly documentation.
+*Elita* was bought 2019 and had a relative good electrical system, but with poorly documentation.
 Since one of the complex part of a boat is the electrical system, the need of a reliable and easy system is important and there exists few power distribution system that is affordable.
+Then practical problems like have to wire everything through a panel to switch on and off seems quite old-fashioned.

 ## Goal

-> The goal of the project is described here.
+> The goal of the project is

 The aim for this project is to simplify the wiring and make it possible for non-electrical-engineer to troubleshoot the system, like my brothers.

-The project will also aim to make it easier to do maintenance, like having a connector to all devices to make it easy to just unplug it without havig to remove any cable.
+The project will also aim to make it easier to do maintenance, like having a connector to all devices to make it easy to just unplug it without having to remove any cable.

 The project will also target one of the issues of the electrical system on a boat, the wire length.
 Since the voltage is 12 V, the voltage drop will affect the efficiency a lot when the wires become long.
 Together with that you want a control panel that is easily accessible the wiring become both long and complex.